saraogiraj94/node-customer-order/readme.md

 1 Before installing you need to have Nodejs and npm install.

-2 You can use the official docker image of mongodb and start that in docker container by using the command 'docker pull mongo'.
+2 You can use the official docker image ('docker pull mongo') of mongodb and start that in docker container.

 --------------------------------------------------------